beansai/beans-tutorials/beans-route/items-documentation/README.md

 # Items Documentation

-Item Document introduces the basic idea of contextual documentation that often accompany a piece of work or task.
+Item Documentation introduces the basic idea of contextual documentation that often accompany a piece of work or task.
 Since a piece of work/task in our ecosystem is currently modeled as a List Item, we are terming this set of API's Item Documentation.

 For example, when a package is dropped of, the driver could ask the recipient of the package for signatures AND encode status of the package as part of the documentation.